Code-Institute-Submissions/self-isolation-watch/README.md

 - [MongoDB](https://www.mongodb.com/)
     * This was the selected database chosen to store data in the cloud.
 - [materialize framework](https://materializecss.com/)
-    * I used materialize's grid container system as I wanted to design my project with a 'mobile first' approach.
+    * I used materialize's grid container system as I wanted to design my project with a 'mobile-first' approach.
 I also used materialize's modal, form features to add structure to my content.
-Along with their css.
+Along with their CSS.
 - [Gitpod](https://www.gitpod.io/)
     * I relied on Gitpod's dev environment to write the code for my project.
 - [Git Version Control](https://git-scm.com/)
     * I used Git for Version Control to track and record changes to my code and refer back when needed.
 - [GitHub](https://github.com/)
-    * I used GitHub as my remote repository, to push to and store the commited changes to my app from Git.
+    * I used GitHub as my remote repository, to push to and store the committed changes to my app from Git.
 - [Heroku](https://www.heroku.com/)
     * I used Heroku as a hosting platform to deploy the live version of my app.